Welcome to Nikaō Counseling Center

 While Nikaō counselors are all Christ followers, people who come to Nikaō for counseling do not have to be.
 We will not integrate faith or spirituality into sessions unless that is a desire of the client.
 For those who are Christ followers, we want you to know that we strive to know Christ, trust Him and glorify Him in all we do.
 This is reflected in our dependence through prayer, our integrity, our unconditional acceptance and regard for our clients and our enthusiasm for walking alongside people with whom we meet.

-Thank you for taking the time to read about Nikao.
-Let us know how we can walk alongside you as you press on striving for victory!
+Thank you for taking the time to read about Nikaō.
+Let us know how we can walk alongside you as you lean in and press on.

 “The enemy will say I have overcome him.
 But, you Oh Lord are faithful, and You have been good to me.” (from Psalm 13:4-6)